repojun/Frutiger-Aero-Hub/README.md

-# 🌍 The Frutiger Aero Hub ✨
+# 🌍 The Frutiger Aero Hub ✨ (https://www.frutiger-aero.online/)

 > *A glossy little corner of the internet inspired by the Frutiger Aero era.*

+This site is in beta right now, there will be many issues, unfinished features, and a lack of resources etc.

 🫧 The Frutiger Aero Hub is a new website for FA fans, creators and people who like cool websites.
 It contains collections of mini apps to use, resources, apps and archives.
 It will also act as a hub for other users to share their own Frutiger Aero projects.